Image & Video APIs

 Delivering assets through an integrated CMS The CMS has a built-in Cloudinary integration, allowing users to browse, search, and insert assets directly from the CMS interface via the Media Library Widget.
 Content editors using CMS platforms like WordPress, Contentful, or Shopify.
 For a full listing, see Integrations.

 Building a custom CMS integration for asset delivery You need to embed the Media Library Widget in your CMS to provide Cloudinary's asset management features without switching platforms.
-Teams using a custom or headless CMS that doesn’t have a native Cloudinary integration.
+Teams using a CMS that doesn’t have a native Cloudinary integration.

-Delivering assets to a standalone front-end Retrieve asset programmatically using Cloudinary’s APIs and deliver them via dynamic URLs with transformations.
-Developers working on static sites, SPAs, or custom front-end applications.
+Delivering assets to a front-end without a Cloudinary integration Retrieve asset programmatically using Cloudinary’s APIs and deliver them via dynamic URLs with transformations.
+Developers building static sites, SPAs, custom applications, or headless front ends.

 In the following sections, we’ll walk through how to delivery assets with Cloudinary for each of these methods.